History of Greece: Byzantine rule (324–1204)

 The division of the Roman Empire into East and West and the subsequent collapse of the Western one accentuated the position of Greece in the empire and eventually brought it into the imperial center of power.
 Constantinople (now modern-day Istanbul) became the central city of the empire when Constantine the Great declared Byzantium the new capital of the Roman Empire, renaming the city in his honor.
 This political change signified the broader eastward migration of Hellenism toward Anatolia, and it nominally placed the city as the center of Hellenic culture, a beacon for Greeks that lasted into the modern era.

-The East Roman Empire, now also known as the Byzantine Empire, was dominated politically by Emperors Constantine the Great and Justinian from 324–610.
+The East Roman Empire, now also known as the Byzantine Empire, was dominated politically by Emperors Constantine the Great and Justinian from 324 to 610.
 Assimilating the Roman tradition, the emperors sought to build the foundation for later developments and formation of the Empire.
 The early centuries of the Empire were marked by efforts to secure its borders and restore the Roman territories, as well as the formation and establishment of the Orthodox Church and several of religious schisms following it.

 In the first period of the middle Byzantine era (610–867), the empire was attacked both by old enemies (Persians, Lombards, Avars, and Slavs) as well as by new ones (Arabs, Bulgars).
 The main characteristic of this period was instability, as enemy attacks tended to extend deep into the Empire's interior, even threatening the capital itself.

-The attacks of the Slavs became less frequent as the Balkan Slavic migration ended and permanent Slavic settlements and states began to form.
+The attacks of the Slavs became less frequent as the Slavic migrations to the Balkans ended and permanent Slavic settlements and states began to form.
 Initially hostile to Constantinople until their Christianization, the Byzantines referred to these tribes and states as Sclavinias.

 Changes also occurred in the internal structure of the empire, due to both external and internal conditions.
 The predominance of small free farmers, the expansion of military estates, and the development of the system of themes brought to completion the developments started by early Byzantine Emperors.
 Cultural and religious changes occurred as well.
 Byzantine administration and society became inseparably Greek.
 Additionally, the restoration of Orthodoxy after the iconoclast movements (726–787 and 814–842) allowed the successful resumption of missionary action among neighboring peoples and their placement within the sphere of Byzantine cultural influence.
 During this period, the Empire was geographically reduced and economically damaged since it lost wealth-producing regions.
 However, it obtained greater lingual, dogmatic, and cultural homogeneity.

 From the late 8th century, the Empire began to recover from the devastating impact of successive invasions, and the reconquest of the Greek peninsula began.
 Greeks from Sicily and Asia Minor were brought in as settlers.
 Slavs were either driven out to Asia Minor or assimilated, and the Sclavinias were forcibly eradicated.
 By the middle of the 9th century, the Greek peninsula was under Byzantine control again, and its cities began to recover due to improved security and the restoration of effective central control.